jsastriawan/cira-socks-proxy/README.md

 ## Usage

 Start the server.
 By default, server listens on port 1080 !!!
+Enjoy!!!

 ```
 $ node main.js
 ```

-Enjoy!!!
+### TODO

+1. On demand or periodic connectednode update.

+2. Add sample client application code.

+3. Add Authentication logic to the socks proxy.